jamesjharper/integra8/examples/README.md

 pub extern crate integra8;

 main_test! {
-    // When disabled, all test run in this process.
+    // When disabled, all test run in the same process.
     use_child_process: false,
 }